Cowboy Dictionary - Letter W

 The other two legal head catches are a half head, and around the horns (sometimes called a "horn catch" or "a clean horn catch").

-A whole head catch is pictured at right.
+A whole head catch is pictured below.
 The loop goes behind the entire head, or around the neck.
+For more information about the three legal head catches, you can see this page: What Are The Three Legal Head Catches?

 Wild Rag - A cowboy or Western scarf worn around the neck.